+To exploit the capacity of the FT instrument we spectrally narrow the $\mathrm{11^{th}}$ harmonic by filling an approximately 1\,m long part of the vacuum chamber with Ar to increase its partial pressure, i.e. atom density.
+The presence of the Fano resonance in the photoabsorption continuum of Ar around $\mathrm{26.6\,eV}$ modifies the transmitted spectrum due to the spectrally narrow decrease of the absorption cross-section \cite{Madden1969}.
+We have selected this transition for our benchmark experiment, because the underlying spectral tailoring has been carefully analyzed previously by means of high-resolution grating-based spectroscopy \cite{Rothhardt2014a}.
 In Fig.\,\ref{fig:XUVEFTcomparison} the results obtained from the FT measurements are compared with the spectrum recorded with the grating-based XUV spectrometer at two different conditions.
-The total absorption cross section of Ar is plotted as a gray dashed line.
+The total absorption cross-section of Ar is plotted as a gray-dashed line.
 At a base pressure of (a) $\mathrm{p=1\cdot10^{-5}\,mbar}$, i.e. negligible absorption due to the residual gas, the H11 energy bandwidth is $\mathrm{\Delta E = 430\,meV}$ (FWHM).
 Its width is due to the short pulse duration (broad spectrum) of the $\mathrm{515\,nm}$ driving laser.
 Subsequently, we tailor the H11 transmission through the setup by utilizing the window-like Fano resonance.
 Therefore, we increase the Ar gas flow up to a backing pressure of (b) $\mathrm{p_{Ar}=8\cdot10^{-2}\,mbar}$.
 Under this condition both spectrometer types resolve the asymmetric Fano profile with $\mathrm{\Delta E = 50\,meV}$ (FWHM).
-The results are in very good agreement with the reported linewidth of $\mathrm{\Gamma=76\,meV}$ for the $\mathrm{3s3p^{6}4p^{1}P^{1}}$ Fano-resonance measured at a synchrotron \cite{Sorensen1994}.
+The results are in very good agreement with the reported line width of $\mathrm{\Gamma=76\,meV}$ for the $\mathrm{3s3p^{6}4p^{1}P^{1}}$ Fano resonance measured at a synchrotron \cite{Sorensen1994}.
 Notably, the FT energy resolution is solely limited by the accessible delay range generated by the SDU as defined in Eq.(\,\ref{eq:FTresolution}).
 As described in section 2, the specifications of the FT instrument give an energy sampling width of $\mathrm{\Delta E = 4.5\,meV}$.
 This allows to achieve a resolution of about $\mathrm{\Delta E\approx 13\,meV}$ with three sampling points per spectral line at $\mathrm{26.6\,eV}$, which corresponds to $\mathrm{E/\Delta E}=2000$.
-Thus, the FT instrument offers comparable resolution than state-of-the-art high-resolution grating-based XUV spectrometers.
+Thus, the FT instrument offers comparable resolution as state-of-the-art high-resolution grating-based XUV spectrometers.
 The latter used in our experiment provides $\mathrm{\Delta E = 20\,meV}$ \cite{Hilbert2020} and its performance is in addition limited by the slit size, which compromises the signal strength on the detector.\\